Permission use cases¶

 content/reverserelatedlist

-These Policies are necessary for all other cases below that require access to the content structure.
+These policies are necessary for all other cases below that require access to the content structure.

 Create content without publishing ¶